 What’s an avid cook to do when her raison d’être dwindles?
-Here’s how food blogger Stacy Rushton from Food Lust People Love copes with her empty nest and sparsely populated family table.
+I’m sharing my tips on cooking for the empty nest and sparsely populated family table.
 Are you in the same circumstance?
 We’d love to hear your comments and suggestions below.

 The year before my older daughter left for university, she came downstairs more often than usual as I cooked dinner, sitting up on the countertop, swinging her legs and sharing stories of her school day.
 It was a gift.
 It’s not something we talked about, but we both felt the pressure of her departure and wanted to squeeze as much as we could out of those final months together.

 I didn’t bother scaling back the meals or the baking when she departed because, with her little sister still at home, there were often friends over to help eat the leftovers and the baked goodies.
 But two short years later, I was faced with cooking for the empty nest.
 Only two mouths to feed.
 Coming from Cajun country, where you love folks by feeding them I had never really cooked for only four.
 Six or eight or more portions were more my style.
 Part of my self-worth and affirmation came from feeding my family and my family had shrunk overnight.
 Can anyone relate?

 Here are a few tactics that worked for me as I faced my new reality.

 - Don’t scale back to just one serving per person, at least not at first.
 Give yourself some time to adjust.
 On a normal day, cook twice the servings you need.
 In other words, if there are two of you at home, make enough for four.
 If you are home alone, cook for two.
 The second helpings make a great lunch for the next day.
 For leftovers that are even better the next day, try my Moroccan-style Lentil Stew.